timnavigate/sqlplus-batch-runner/README.md

 # SQLPlus Batch Runner
-based on win-batch-file(.bat) runner of a sql-scripts(.sql) that uses sql*plus oracle's utility followed by a record of all actions(.log).
+Based on Windows batch-file(.bat) runner of a sql-scripts(.sql) that uses SQL*Plus Oracle's utility followed by a record of all actions(.log)